kriszyp/lmdb-js/README.md

 ```

 ### `close(): void`
 This will close the current db.
-This closes the underlying LMDB database, and if this is the root database (opened with `open` as opposed to `db.openDB`), it will close the environment (and child dbs will no longer be able to interact with the database).
+This closes the underlying LMDB database, and if this is the root database (opened with `open` as opposed to `db.openDB`), it will close the environment (and child databases will no longer be able to interact with the database).

 ### `db.doesExist(key, valueOrVersion): boolean`
 This checks if an entry exists for the given key, and optionally verifies that the version or value exists.
 If this is a `dupSort` enabled database, you can provide the key and value to check if that key/value entry exists.
 If you are using a versioned database, you can provide a version number to verify if the entry for the provided key has the specific version number.
 This returns true if the entry does exist.